mjbots/power_dist/docs/reference.md

-mjbots power dist reference
+mjbots power_dist and mjpower-ss reference

 # A. Operation #

-This documentation refers to the most recent (r4.5b) version of the board.  r4.3 versions are largely compatible with this as well.
+The `power_dist` and mjpower-ss boards provides pre-charging, an external power switch, and a power connector fanout for use in robotic applications.
+Additionally, the `power_dist` provides energy monitoring and over-current protection, and a soft switch capability.

-The power dist board provides pre-charging, energy monitoring, over-current protection, a soft power switch, and a power connector fanout for use in robotic applications.
 The input can be directly connected to a battery or power supply.
 The output can be connected to high capacitance loads.

-Additionally, a CAN-FD port allows host software to monitor the state of the switch, input voltage, power, and energy, and request that shutdown be delayed to accomplish a "soft power down".
+For the `power_dist`, a CAN-FD port allows host software to monitor the state of the switch, input voltage, power, and energy, and request that shutdown be delayed to accomplish a "soft power down".
+This documentation refers to the most recent (r4.5b) version of the `power_dist`.  r4.3 versions are largely compatible with this as well.

-# A. Register command set #
+# A. Register command set (power_dist only) #

-The power_dist uses the same register framing and CAN-FD as the mjbots moteus controllers, with alternate definitions for the registers.  [moteus reference](https://github.com/mjbots/moteus/blob/main/docs/reference.md#a-register-command-set)
+The `power_dist` uses the same register framing and CAN-FD as the mjbots moteus controllers, with alternate definitions for the registers.  [moteus reference](https://github.com/mjbots/moteus/blob/main/docs/reference.md#a-register-command-set)

 The default ID for the power_dist is '32', (which notably differs from the default id of 1 for the moteus controller).